|

 Note: Always be vigilant and thoroughly read the ingredient list when you’re putting a new product on your face.

-They come in a variety of natural-looking colors so they’re a great alternative to eyebrow tints.
+They come in a variety of natural-looking colours, making them a great alternative to eyebrow tints.

 How To Dye Your Eyebrows At Home